This story about detecting Borderline Personality Disorder will make you think twice before jumping to conclusions on mental health issues.

 - The purpose of therapy is to help individuals understand their flawed thoughts and replace them with more positive ones.
 In this case, it was important to identify the source of the flaw, which initially appeared to be Bipolar Disorder but was later revealed to be Borderline Personality Disorder.
 The trigger for the disorder was not just the poor exam results, but also the breakup with his girlfriend.
 He would get anxious while passing by her apartment building.

 - The individual, in this case, had always excelled, but when he started performing poorly and his girlfriend left him, he experienced self-esteem issues and felt that he should have done better in his studies.
 However, the real reason for the breakup was not due to his performance, but because she no longer wanted the relationship.
-This rejection was something he had never faced before and it led to self-doubt and false assumptions.
+This rejection was something he had never faced before and it led to self-doubt and false assumptions that lead to Boderline personality disorder.

 - Age gap and relationship dynamics with a therapist play a crucial role in building trust and making the patient open up.